 Background and Goal

 In recent years there have been continuous advancements in the development of wearable technologies such as smart watches and fitness bands.
 While there are various types of wearable technology, there are little to no devices which use it as means of a remote controller.
-Our team sees promising potential in exploring new methods for a remote controller through the use of wearable technology.
+Our team sees potential in exploring new methods for a remote controller through the use of wearable technology.
 Such a controller would be easy to carry around and would free the user’s hands when needed without the user having to let go of it.
 Our team’s goal for this project is to explore new means in remote controlling concepts by developing a robot that can be remotely maneuvered through hazardous areas with the use of wearable wristbands.

 Our robot named E.R.F.I.
 (Elmer Raul Fabi Isaac) sits on a set of caterpillar tracks which allows it to navigate through various types of terrains.
 This robot has an onboard camera that streams video to the user’s internet enabled devices.
 The user will be able to remotely control the displacement of the robot and the up and down tilt movement of the camera.
 This system will execute these actions by employing a set of microcontrollers, gyroscopes and accelerometers.